Lifting weights will not make you bulky.

 A few people have asked for progress pics.
 I wish I’d done a better job to tracking and taking pics from the same angles, but here’s the best bicep progress pic I have:

-Still a long way to go, but I think there are some changes!
+really long way to go, but I think there are some changes!

 Speaking of strength training (nice transition, right?), this fall’s What I Ate Wednesday theme: “Fall Into Good Habits.”